Began in 1800’s

-After settling at what they called the Crescent B Ranch, the family made their mark.
-By June, 1899, the Punta Gorda Bank was chartered by the state with capital of $15,000 and Perry Wadsworth McAdow as president.
+After settling at what they called the Crescent B Ranch, the family made their mark in the region.
+By June 1899, the Punta Gorda Bank was chartered by the state with capital of $15,000 and Perry Wadsworth McAdow as president.
 A one-story, brick façade corner storefront housed the bank with Earnest Dry Goods, the Punta Gorda Trading Company, Wade’s Drug Store, and McAdow Hall filling the remainder of the building.
 An avid horticulturalist, Mrs. McAdow proceeded to beautify downtown Punta Gorda.

-In 1914, the 91,000-acre Crescent B Ranch was acquired by Edward Babcock, a Pittsburgh lumber magnate and politician.
+In 1914, the 156,000-acre Crescent B Ranch was acquired by Edward Babcock, a Pittsburgh lumber magnate and politician.
 The renamed Babcock Ranch served as the base for the family’s timber business, the most prominent end-users being the diamond mines in South Africa that used the pine-based pitch to ward off termites.